austinfreenet/afn-docs/afn_nextgen_project.md

 Whoops, we have some screen burnin on our test machine.
 I guess LCDs are suceptible to burnin.
 I've enabled xscreensaver.

+## 2016-11-15

+Back on nextgen today.
+Now I've got a daemon that monitors the user's idle time and puts up the warning dialog.
+Next we need to create the logout script that:
+   1. shuts down the X session
+   2. reset the home dir and VBox snapshot